 - acute pericarditis — symptoms begin suddenly, but don’t last long

 - chronic pericarditis — symptoms develop gradually and persist, or may persist after an acute attack

 - recurring pericarditis — repeated attacks of acute pericarditis

-The most common symptom of pericarditis is sharp, piercing chest pain in the centre or left hand of your chest.
+The most common symptom of pericarditis is sharp, piercing chest pain in the centre or left side of the chest.

 Depending on the cause of pericarditis, symptoms may also include: